UsabilityEngineering/BoxBois/phase1/README.md

 5. On average, how many hours do you spend out of your house daily?

-     The vast majority of individuals are out of their house between 1 - 4 hours.
+     The majority of survey takers are out of their house between 1 - 3 hours daily.
+This accounted for exactly 50% of votes.

 6. How often do you worry about your packages being stolen while you're out of work / out of the house?

-     The vast majority of individuals answered "not worried" to this question.
+     The majority of survey takers answered "not worried" to this question.
+This accounted for 62.5% of votes.

 7. How big would you describe the packages you get usually?

-     The majority of individuals said they ordered small packages, with a 69.6%
+     The majority of individuals said they ordered small packages.
+This accounted for 69.6% of votes.

 8. Would you be interested in a product that protects your packages on your doorstep?

-     95.7% of survey takers would be interested in our product!
+     95.7% of survey takers said they would be interested in our product!

 ## Conclusions
 ### The largest takeaway from this would be that 95% of survey takers are interested in seeing a product like this.
-With this however, we know that the majority of survey takers dont worry about their package being stolen from their doorstep.
+With this however, we know that the majority of survey takers don't worry about their package being stolen from their doorstep.
+While this is a good thing in general, our parcel protector is sold more in environments where packages need to be secured.
+This means we need to shift our demographic to different locations where package theft might happen more frequently.

 ## Caveats
-### We thought the parcel protector box should be fairly large to accomidate for all types of packages.
-With this however, we were surprised to figure out that people mostly recieve small pacakges to their doorstep, meaning our parcel protector box doesn't need to be nearly as large as we planned.
+### We thought the parcel protector box should be fairly large to accommodate for all types of packages.
+With this however, we were surprised to figure out that people mostly receive small packages to their doorstep, meaning our parcel protector box doesn't need to be nearly as large as we planned.
+### Another caveat might be the original shape of our parcel protector.
+We had planned to make it a large box to store your smaller packages in, but after finding out that most of our survey takers live in apartments or condominiums, we might need to redesign / configure the shape so it can fit within these housing units.

 ## Supplementary Materials